 - When exactly is the application deadline?

-- The application deadline for the residency is June 1, 2022 at 6 p.m.
+- The application deadline for the residency is June 1, 2023 at 6 p.m.
 Until then, applications can be received online and will be posted as received before the deadline.
 The application is successfully received as soon as it appears in your user profile in the »Submitted Applications« section.
 We recommend allowing plenty of time for the application and its attachments to upload, and not waiting until the last minute to apply.
-The upload speed of our servers can decline with increased traffic to the site.
 If technical problems arise, please make a screenshot, save the application draft and advise us by email at: firstname.lastname@example.org